Monday, July 25, 2022

 for roughly 6 months in 1978

 The opening theme music for this show was awesome!
 The opening video package that ran under the music was a quick montage of various wrestlers doing various wrestling maneuvers that flew by at quick pace that matched the upbeat tempo of the music.
 The music and video open had sort of a "Wide World of Sports" feel to it.
-ABC's "Wide World of Sports" was one of the most popular sports programs of the era and as much a part of Saturday afternoons as wrestling was in that era.
+ABC's "Wide World of Sports" was one of the most popular sports programs of the era and as much a part of Saturday afternoons as wrestling was.

 Recently our friend Craig at Wrestling Media (wrestlingmedia.ws) was kind enough to send us the original recording of the music used for "Wide World Wrestling."
 I got his very nice email on Thanksgiving Day - - what a wonderful gift on Thanksgiving!
 I was thankful indeed for his generosity and for remembering at all that this was something I had been looking for for years.
 He was able to identify it solely by the low-resolution recording I had of it on the Mid-Atlantic Gateway Archive site.